Bathing Baby Techniques

 - Spot-cleaning works best for babies who do not like either a total sponge bath or an immersion bath.
 Clean the areas that get the most oily, sweaty, or dirty.

 - Clean the eyes on an as-needed basis rather than during the regular bath.
-Bathing babies often protest eye cleaning, which may set off a protest for the entire bath.
-Using cotton balls and warm tap water (always squeeze a few drops of the water from the cotton ball on the inside of your wrist to make sure it is not too hot), wash accumulated discharge out of the corners of your bathing baby’s eyes.
+Infants often protest eye cleaning, which may set off a protest for the entire bath.
+Using cotton balls and warm tap water (always squeeze a few drops of the water from the cotton ball on the inside of your wrist to make sure it is not too hot), wash accumulated discharge out of the corners of your baby’s eyes.

 - Cotton-tipped applicators are handy when cleaning little crevices in and behind the outer ear, but never try to clean inside the ear canal, as you may damage the canal or eardrum.